Introduction

 Vinyl Fencing

-- Higher initial investment compared to wood.
+- Usually requires a higher upfront investment compared to wood.

 PVC Fencing